 Evaluation of judicial systems

-In order to fulfil these tasks, the CEPEJ has undertaken a regular process for evaluating judicial systems of the Council of Europe's member states.
+Since 2004, the CEPEJ has undertaken a regular process for evaluating judicial systems of the Council of Europe's member states.

 Its Working Group on the evaluation of judicial systems (CEPEJ-GT-EVAL) is in charge of the management of this process.

 To facilitate the process of collecting and processing judicial data, an online electronic version of the Scheme has been created (accessible on CEPEJ-COLLECT).
 Each national correspondent can thus accede to a secured webpage to register and to submit the relevant replies to the Secretariat of the CEPEJ.

 National replies also contain descriptions of legal systems and explanations that contribute greatly to the understanding of the figures provided.
 Easily accessible to all citizens, policy makers, law practitioners, academicians and researchers on CEPEJ-STAT, a genuine data base on the judicial systems of the Council of Europe's member states, they are therefore a useful complement to the report, although because of the need to be concise and consistent, it was not possible to include all this information in this report.

 A unique tool for judicial professionals, academicians, researchers and the media

 Specific Studies of the CEPEJ on the Legal Professions – 2020 data

 To be published soon :